Minimize Risk of CLABSI

 • The Infusion Therapy Standards of Practice list the following dressing change recommendations:8

-• Evaluate the beneficial use of gum mastic liquid adhesive on adult patients when enhanced adhesive adherence is needed (eg, diaphoresis, drainage, bleeding) (Level IV)
+• Consider the beneficial use of gum mastic liquid adhesive on adult patients when enhanced adhesive dressing adherence is needed (eg, diaphoresis).
+(Level III)

 What can be done to minimize risk of vascular access device (VAD) dressing disruption?